The world right now serves as one of the best environments for distracting oneself in the history of mankind.

 Explore yourself, come to know yourself, but also embrace your experience, who you are and trust yourself.
 Through this you will move ever deeper into yourself, as the surface levels of ego dissolve, leaving you with a deeper experience of yourself as an individual, as well as your unity with the all.

-Look within and understand yourself, then accept what you find, allow it so simply be as it is, allow yourself to be as you are.
 From understanding and accepting yourself, right thoughts will follow, coupled with right action.
 The kind that will lead you deeper to the freedom that you ultimately already are.

 “Try being alone, without any form of distraction, and you will see how quickly you want to get away from yourself and forget what you are.
 That is why this enormous structure of professional amusement … is so prominent a part of what we call civilization.
 If you observe, you will see that people the world over are becoming more and more distracted, increasingly sophisticated and worldly… Because we are inwardly empty, dull, mediocre, we use our relationships and our social reforms as a means of escaping ourselves.”